Their Eyes Were Watching God: Janie Crawford

 Janie Crawford is the main character of Their Eyes Were Watching God.
 At the beginning of the story, she is described as naive, beautiful, and energetic.
 However, as the story progresses, Janie is constantly under the influence and pressure of gender norms within her romantic relationships.
 As she navigates each of her relationships with men, Janie ultimately loses her confidence and self-image, conforming to roles that the husbands want her to fill.

 In Janie's first relationship, she was given as a wife by Nanny at an early age and was told that love may come with marriage but that it was not important.
 However, as time passed, Janie was unable to love Logan.
 "She began to cry.
 'Ah wants things sweet wid mah marriage lak when you sit under a pear tree and think.'"
-As time passed on, Logan began forcing Janie to confirm to a traditional lifestyle, telling her that he would buy a mule for her so that she could work.
+As time passed on, Logan began forcing Janie to conform to a traditional lifestyle, telling her that he would buy a mule for her so that she could work.
 However, Janie was strong-minded and Logan made little progress on changing Janie.
-Janie raised her voice, but still, she remained susceptible to suppression and abuse.
+Janie raised her voice, but still she remained susceptible to suppression and abuse.
 "You ain't got no particular place.
 It's wherever Ah need yuh.
 Git a move on yuh, and dat quick."

 Then, in Janie's second relationship, she left Logan Killicks in an attempt to pursue a better future with her new husband, Joe Starks.
-Joe was the Mayor of Eatonville and achieved incredible wealth, placing Janie in a higher status than her peers, since she was "sleeping with authority, seating in a higher chair".
+Joe was the mayor of Eatonville and achieved much wealth, placing Janie in a higher status than her peers, since she was "sleeping with authority, seating in a higher chair."
 Janie believed that her life would change for the better.
 However, she was confined in the roles of a housewife and was made to be Joe's prized possession.
-"The king's mule, and the king's pleasure is everything she is there for, nothing else".
+"The king's mule, and the king's pleasure is everything she is there for, nothing else."

 In Janie's third and last relationship, she was able to experience true love, on her own terms, with her third husband Vergible "Tea Cake" Woods.
 Janie was older than Tea Cake by nearly twelve years.
-He loved and treated her better than her previous husbands.
-While she was no longer strictly confined by the gender roles placed upon her by her previous husbands, she was still easily influenced and manipulated by Tea Cake.
-Janie was forced to shoot and kill Tea Cake in self defense after he developed rabies.
+He loved and treated her better than her previous husbands, though while she was no longer strictly confined by the gender roles placed upon her by her previous husbands, she was still easily influenced and manipulated by Tea Cake.
+Janie was forced to shoot and kill Tea Cake in self-defense after he developed rabies.